phaserjs/phaser/README.md

 * Phaser.Cache.getPixiBaseTexture has now been removed, as the Pixi Cache isn't used internally anywhere any longer.
 * The second argument to Phaser.Cache.removeImage has been renamed from `removeFromPixi` to `destroyBaseTexture`, as that is fundamentally what the argument always did.
 * AnimationManager.refreshFrame has been removed as it never actually did anything internally.
+* Sound.stop will check to see if `gainNode` exists before trying to disconnect from it.

 ### Bug Fixes